parodos-dev/parodos/README.md

 In this case the React UI can be deployed as a Backstage plugin.
 This is useful when trying Parados workflows together, or when leveraging other components in the Backstage ecosystem

 More details to come as the project evolves

+# Using the Repository

+This repository is a mono-repo containing all possibly code.
+The directories are as follows:

+* **./docs** - Contains all documentation that is not specific to anyone component of parodos.
+* **./implementation-examples** - Contains example implementation and integrations of parodos with other technologies.
+* **./services** - RESTful services ready for usage.
+* **./usecases** - Individual tasks which make up the units of work for a workflow.
+* **./workflow-engine** - The engine which powers the workflow execution.
+* **./workflows** - Pre-configured workflows composed of units of work from the usecases.

+# Authors

+Bill Bensing (GitHub: @BillBensing | LinkedIn:https://www.linkedin.com/in/billbensing/ | Twitter: @BillBensing)

+Luke Shannon (GitHub: lshannon)